 ACT: About Clinical Trials

-The American Cancer Society and Genentech have partnered together to provide information about participating in clinical trials.
+The American Cancer Society and Genentech partnered together to provide information about participating in clinical trials.
 Triage Cancer participated in this series of videos providing valuable information to help you understand clinical trials and make choices about what is best for you.